SSP-CH: Shared Socioeconomic Pathways for Switzerland

 The Socio-Economic Scenarios for Switzerland project is funded by the National Centre for Climate Services NCCS and carried out within the framework of the program "Decision-making basis for dealing with climate change in Switzerland" (NCCS-Impacts).

-Modular structure of the project ¶
+Modular structure of the project

-The Socio-Economic Scenarios for Switzerland SSP-CH project consists of five modules.
+The SSP-CH project consists of three components:

-The Global Shared Socioeconomic Pathways SSPs ¶
+The Global Shared Socioeconomic Pathways SSPs

 The Shared Socioeconomic Pathways were created for the 6th IPCC report.
 They describe five different possible global futures of our society in the 21st century and this in the area of tension between the challenges of climate protection and climate adaptation.
 For these five narratives, the population, gross domestic product and degree of urbanization (at country level) as well as the areas of energy use, land use, emissions and air pollutants (for 5 world regions) were modelled.
 All data can be obtained from the IIASA database.